CANINE HEALTH INFORMATION CENTER

 ◾OFA Evaluation - OR

-◾Recognized Foreign Hip Registry (contact OFA in order to register results) - OR
+◾Recognized Foreign Hip Registry (contact OFA in order to register results) -

 ◾Advanced Cardiac Exam - exam must include an ECHO.